Discover Quintessential England at Fountains Abbey, North Yorkshire

 Fountains Abbey, North Yorkshire, England

-If you’re looking for rolling green hills, castles, and quaint cobble streets, you’ll find all that in North Yorkshire, especially is you visit Fountains Abbey.
+If you’re looking for rolling green hills, castles, and quaint cobble streets, you’ll find all that in North Yorkshire, especially if you visit Fountains Abbey.

-In the past, quite a few people I’ve met on my travels envisage England as being an idyllic background of rolling countryside and stately homes, and love the idea of spending an idyllic afternoon drinking High Tea and taking a stroll in valleys scattered with sheep and deer.
+In the past, quite a few people I’ve met on my travels envisage England as being an idyllic backdrop of rolling countryside and stately homes.
+They mention the idea of spending an idyllic afternoon drinking tea and taking a stroll in valleys scattered with sheep and deer.
 I usually tell them that they have watched too many episodes of Downtown Abbey!

-Needless to say, if they arrive in somewhere like London (which is likely for most international flights) and are greeted with the chaos of people trying to get from A to B as quickly as possible, they would get a heavy dose of reality.
+Needless to say, they would be disappointed.
+When you arrive in somewhere like London (which is likely for most international flights) there’s nothing charming or relaxing about it.
+Masses of people trying to configure the best route out of the sprawling airport is enough chaos to bring you back down to earth with a heavy dose of reality.

-Don’t get me wrong, I love, love, love London!
-Its energy can be replicated by no other place and any visitor to England who doesn’t go to London would be missing out.
+Don’t get me wrong, I love, love, love London.
+Its energy can be replicated by no other place.
+Any visitor to England who doesn’t go to London would be missing out.

-However, the same point isn’t reversed for those who only visit London – that’s to say – they’re missing out if they don’t visit the North of England, in particular the region of North Yorkshire which belongs to Yorkshire, England’s biggest county.
+However, the same point isn’t reversed for those who only visit London.
+That’s to say – they’re missing out if they don’t visit the North of England.
+This is certainly true of North Yorkshire which belongs to Yorkshire, England’s biggest county.

 North Yorkshire is like a scene from a quintessential English film, think Wuthering Heights, The Secret Garden, and Mansfield Park.
 Essentially, North Yorkshire is quintessential England.
 A place that encapsulates this the most is Studley Royal Park, home to the ruins of Fountains Abbey, which are together a UNESCO World Heritage Site.